-TMI sometimes serves as part of the preparation process for multiple myeloma patients who will undergo stem cell transplantation.
-When used before a stem cell transplant, TMI can help the body make room for new, healthy bone marrow cells and help prevent the body’s rejection of the donated stem cells.
+TMI sometimes serves as part of the preparation process for multiple myeloma patients who undergo stem cell transplantation.
+When used before a stem cell transplant, TMI may help the body make room for new, healthy bone marrow cells and help prevent the body’s rejection of the donated stem cells.

 Helping you maintain your quality of life